Allyankhan/Multi-Document-AI-Agent-built-using-open-source-models-Offline-/README.md

 ## 📖 Overview

 Unlike standard monolithic chat applications or API-dependent wrappers, **Multi-Document AI Agent** is engineered for **absolute privacy and offline capability**.
-It cleanly separates the user interface from the execution logic, combining an asynchronous Python backend, a localized in-memory vector index, and native tool-calling via local Ollama models — so no document, query, or response ever leaves your machine.
+It cleanly separates the user interface from the execution logic, combining an asynchronous Python backend, a localized vector index backed by persistent Docker volumes, and native tool-calling via local Ollama models — so no document, query, or response ever leaves your machine, and no data is lost between restarts.

 At its core, it's not just RAG — it's **agentic RAG**.
-A LangGraph-powered ReAct agent autonomously reasons about *how* to answer a question, deciding whether to search your indexed documents, query the live web, or both.
+A LangGraph-powered ReAct agent autonomously reasons about *how* to answer a question, deciding whether to search your indexed documents, fall back to external tools, or both — with strict metadata tracking to keep multi-document answers grounded and hallucination-free.

 ---